GA-NIFS: high prevalence of dusty and metal-enriched outflows in massive and luminous star-forming galaxies at $z\sim3-9$: General properties of the sample

-In Figure~\ref{fig:stellar_mass_vs_sfr} we show the total SFR as a function of the stellar mass for our sample of star forming galaxies.
-As a reference, we include the `star formation main sequence' (SFMS) relations derived at different redshift bins ([2.7,4.0], [4.0,5.0], [5.0, 6.0], [6.0,7.0]) by \citet{clarkeStarformingMainSequence2024a}, representing the general population of star forming galaxies.
-Since we do not provide a SFMS beyond $z=7$, more distant galaxies (redder points in the plot) do not have a reference to compare with.
-We also add the samples of galaxies with ionized outflows at $3<z<9$ from \citet{carnianiJADESIncidenceRate2024} and \citet{xuStellarAGNDrivenOutflows2025a}, which also assume a Chabrier IMF.
-In general, our galaxies lie above the SFMS at their corresponding redshifts, indicating that most of them are observed in a star-bursting phase.
+In Fig.~\ref{fig:stellar_mass_vs_sfr} we show the total SFR as a function of the stellar mass for our sample of star-forming galaxies.
+As a reference, we include the `star formation main sequence' relations derived at different redshift bins ([2.7,4.0], [4.0,5.0], [5.0, 6.0], [6.0,7.0]) by \citet{clarkeStarformingMainSequence2024a}, representing the general population of star-forming galaxies.
+Since we do not provide a star formation main sequence beyond $z=7$, more distant galaxies (redder points in the plot) do not have a reference to compare with.
+We also add the samples of galaxies with ionised outflows at $3<z<9$ from \citet{carnianiJADESIncidenceRate2024} and \citet{xuStellarAGNDrivenOutflows2025a}, which also assume a \citet{chabrierGalacticStellarSubstellar2003} IMF.
+In general, our galaxies lie above the star formation main sequence at their corresponding redshifts, indicating that most of them are observed in a star-bursting phase.
 Samples from previous works, especially in \citet{xuStellarAGNDrivenOutflows2025a}, also present SFRs higher than those expected given their stellar masses.
 Besides that, our sample encompasses the higher mass end of the galaxy populations, with most of the sample having stellar masses within log$_{10}$~(M$_\star$/M$_\odot$)~=~$8.5-11$, while previous works generally contain galaxies with log$_{10}$~(M$_\star$/M$_\odot$)$<9.5$.